MiniXC/typst-projects/thesis/main.typ

 In this part of our work, we explore how well-suited synthetic speech is for training speech recognition models.
 If the distribution of real speech was perfectly modeled, we would assume similar performance when training with synthetic speech as when training with real speech.
 However, this is not the case, suggesting systematic differences between synthetic and real speech.
+We first quantify the extent of this gap in @05_ttsasr[Chapter], then reduce it through conditioning and augmentation in @06_attr[Chapter] and finally investigate how far it could be reduced using scaling in @07_scaling[Chapter].

 #include "chapters/05_tts_asr.typ"